-17 10 U.S.C. § 101(a)(9) defines "Secretary" as the Secretary of the Army with respect to Army matters; the Secretary of the Navy with respect to matters concerning the Navy, Marine Corps, and the Coast Guard when it is operating as a service of the Department of the Navy; the Secretary of the Air Force with respect to matters concerning the Air Force; and the Secretary of Homeland Security with respect to matters concerning the Coast Guard when it is not operating as a service in the Department of the Navy.
+&lt;sup>16 10 U.S.C. §101(a)(9) defines "Secretary" as the Secretary of the Army with respect to Army matters; the Secretary of the Navy with respect to matters concerning the Navy, Marine Corps, and the Coast Guard when it is operating as a service of the Department of the Navy; the Secretary of the Air Force with respect to matters concerning the Air Force; and the Secretary of Homeland Security with respect to matters concerning the Coast Guard when it is not operating as a service in the Department of the Navy.

-18 P.L.
+&lt;sup>17 P.L.
 108-454, 118 Stat.
 3598 (December 10, 2004) (The definition of the term "judgment" was added by Title VII of the Veterans Benefits Improvement Act of 2004, titled Improvements to Servicemembers Civil Relief Act).

-nominally a party to the suit, as in cases of negligence where the insurance company might be considered the "true defendant," the modern trend is to deny a stay.19
+servicemember's presence is necessary for the defense, and whether an unjust forfeiture could otherwise result.
+If the servicemember is only nominally a party to the suit, as in cases of negligence where the insurance company might be considered the "true defendant," the modern trend is to deny a stay.

-The act added the term "co-maker"20 to the list of persons who may be entitled to a stay in an action which has been stayed with respect to a servicemember.
-This effectively codifies courts' interpretations of the previous version of the SCRA.21 However, it does not explicitly adopt the test some courts have used to determine whether a stay is appropriate.
+The act added the term "co-maker" to the list of persons who may be entitled to a stay in an action which has been stayed with respect to a servicemember.
+This effectively codifies courts' interpretations of the previous version of the SCRA.
+However, it does not explicitly adopt the test some courts have used to determine whether a stay is appropriate.

 Bail bondsmen who are unable to procure the appearance of the principal due to that person's active duty service receive protection under the act.
 In such a case, the court hearing the charge may not enforce the bond during the period of military service of the accused, and has the discretion to return the bail in its entirety to the bail bondsman in the interest of equity and justice.
-While some courts have interpreted this subsection to allow for no discretion,22 others have required sureties to make a further showing that the appearance of the principal was in fact prevented due to military service and that the surety made an effort to secure the appearance of the principal in court.23
+While some courts have interpreted this subsection to allow for no discretion, others have required sureties to make a further showing that the appearance of the principal was in fact prevented due to military service and that the surety made an effort to secure the appearance of the principal in court.